Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 # Epilogue
 - Sitting just above L-band is the **S-band** which has some interesting things to receive as well!
 It requires some different strategies for reception due to amplifiers being difficult to come by and a lot of popular dongles only going up to 1.7 GHz, with the most popular method being modding an [MMDS](https://en.wikipedia.org/wiki/Multichannel_multipoint_distribution_service) downconverter to be possible to screw it onto a helix.
-This band contains full orbit NOAA POES imagery via GAC as well as sun imagery thanks to PROBA-2 and Hinode.
+This band contains some university satellites as well as sun imagery thanks to PROBA-2 and Hinode.

 - Another interesting and not very hard to receive band to look at is the **C-band** which offers several rebroadcasts that contain combined data from various satellites.
 The most notable ones are GeoNetCast, EuMetCast Africa (Receivable in Europe as well), and HimawariCast.
 > Please note that I call this band 'easy' because C-band LNBs paired with appropriately sized dishes are commercially available and very easily sourcable in **English-speaking countries**.
 Places where C-band TV wasn't widely adapted will have a significantly harder time receiving this band.